 Australian beer is stronger than most beer found in the United States.
 Australians, like Europeans, tend to be social drinkers.
 They, however, will be used to stronger beer!

 Alcohol is illegal in many Muslim countries.
-Other Muslim countries, such as Qatar, provide drinking permits to non-Muslims.

 A Word of Caution